 The origins of the conflict between the different branches of the Plantagenet family dates back to the final days of the 14th century.
 Richard II was usurped and killed in 1399.
 His successor was Henry IV.
 The problem with Henry taking the crown was that he had been disinherited by Richard II and usurping a rightful king wasn’t the way to do things.

 Later, as Henry V dies leaving an infant heir, this matter of legitimacy becomes more significant.
-The right to govern as regent, to be on council, to lead men, is based largely on seniority.
-In Richard duke of York there is a noble who could have been king if Henry IV’s disinheritance had stood.
+The right to govern as regent, to be on the council, to lead men, is based largely on seniority.
+In Richard, 3rd Duke of York there is a noble who could have been king if Henry IV’s disinheritance had stood.

 France and finances